doc4d/docs/docs/language-legacy/4D Environment/set-database-parameter.md

  Note that this parameter sets all 4D tips, i.e. form help messages and Design mode editor's tips.

+### Use legacy print rendering (136)

+**Scope:** 4D local, 4D Server

+**Kept between two sessions:** No

+**Possible values:** 0 = legacy print rendering disabled, 1 = legacy print rendering enabled

+**Description:** Sets or gets the current status of the [legacy print renderer](../../FormEditor/forms.md#legacy-print-rendering) when the "Classic" look is used in your forms on macOS or Windows.
+When the legacy print renderer is *disabled*, 4D’s [current print rendering engine](../../FormEditor/forms.md) — specifically designed to optimize the printing of forms created for the Liquid Glass and Fluent UI interfaces — is used.
+This parameter can also be set definitely using a [compatibility setting](../../settings/compatibility.md).

 ### User param value (108)